Albania’s Hidden Gems, the 21 best places only locals know!

 In the North Albanian city of Shkoder, you can visit the Venice Art Mask Factory.
 At the art factory, you can see a collection of Venetian Art Masks.
 The masks are designed by Edmond Angoni.
 Mr. Angoni is originally from Albania, but he spend a long time abroad in Venice.
 The factory supplies eight mask shops in Venice and one in Las Vegas.

 Why is the Venice Art Mask Factory a hidden gem in Albania?

 At the Venice Art Mask Factory, you can see a very diverse range of masks.
 Each of the masks is a unique piece of art.
 When Edmond Angoni is asked how long it takes to complete a mask, he says: “It takes me 20 years”.
 Which is a joke of course, but it took him long years of hard work and experience to get to perfect his art.

 At the Venice Art Mask Factory, you can see more than 1700 models of masks at the factory.
 The factory produces 30.000 masks a year.
 There is also a little tour about the mask production process.

 How to get to the Venice Art Mask Factory in Albania?

-The Venice Art Mask Factory is about 2 kilometres away from the centre of Shkoder.
+The Venice Art Mask Factory is about 2 kilometres away from the center of Shkoder.
 If you are travelling from the capital city Tirana, it will take you roughly 2 hours to get to Shkoder.
-You can walk from the city centre to the Venice Art Mask Factory in about 20 minutes.
+You can walk from the city center to the Venice Art Mask Factory in about 20 minutes.
 Or you can take a 5 minute taxi ride.
 Biking is also very popular in Shkoder, so renting a bike is a good option to explore the city.